OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 - Go to SNS ==> Topics ==> Click on "Create topic".

-On this page we will create a "SNS topic", first you have to choose "Standard" in "Topic type", then we choose a name (my topic called "Calc2Parameters").
+On this page we will create a "SNS topic", first you have to choose "Standard" in "Topic type", then we choose a name (my topic is called "Calc2Parameters").
-It is not mandatory to fill in "Display name" and all options can be left on default mode and click on "Cearte topic".
+It is not mandatory to fill in "Display name" and all options can be left on default mode and click on "Create topic".

 ![This is image](https://i.postimg.cc/s25KJTJQ/Create-Topic-SNS.jpg)